Skip to main content

 Toyota Sienna

 For 2025, both the Chrysler Pacifica and Toyota Sienna offer all-wheel drive.
 Between the two, only the Sienna is also available as a hybrid — Chrysler's excellent plug-in powertrain is stuck with front-wheel drive.
 While SUVs may have taken over as the darling of suburbanites across the States, minivans like the Sienna make a ton of sense for families who prioritize space and efficiency in equal amounts.
-Buyers who live in the snowbelt may want to consider the Sienna Woodland Edition, which combines AWD with a little extra ground clearance.
-Those attributes make it the best minivan for snow.
+Buyers who live in the snowbelt may want to consider the Sienna Woodland Edition, which combines AWD with a little extra ground clearance to get over those little drifts in the road.
+Those attributes make it the best minivan for snow and a great winter car for families.

 Shop all Toyota Siennas for sale